permits.llc

 The adjacent leads a panel upgrade creates

 A filed service upgrade permit predicts several downstream purchases in a reliable sequence.
-The table below maps each adjacent business to the reason a panel upgrade makes that purchase more likely — and the window when outreach lands best.
+The table below maps each adjacent business to the reason a panel upgrade makes that purchase more likely, and the window when outreach lands best.

-| EV charger installer | A Level 2 home charger (240V, 30–50 amps) often exceeds the capacity of older panels; the upgrade removes that barrier | Weeks 1–4 while electrician is on site |
+EV charger installerA Level 2 home charger (240V, 30–50 amps) often exceeds an older panel, so the upgrade clears the barrier; the EV-charger incentive deadline of June 30, 2026 is pulling these jobs forwardWeeks 1–4 while electrician is on site

-| Generator installer | A transfer switch for a standby generator requires a panel that can support it; homeowners who just upgraded are primed for the conversation | Weeks 2–8 after permit filed |
+Generator installerA transfer switch for a standby generator needs a panel that can support it; storm-driven generator demand keeps this lead pool active year-roundWeeks 2–8 after permit filed

 The common thread: each of these systems requires adequate electrical capacity.
 The permit is evidence that capacity now exists.
+Solar still drives some upgrades too, though with the federal residential clean energy credit gone after 2025, that demand now leans on economics rather than the tax incentive that once carried it.

 When to reach out